-You are desperate to get your chores completed, but your toddler will not leave you alone!
+You are desperate to complete your chores, but your toddler will not leave you alone!

 I have been there.
 You end up spending time with your toddler just to shut them up.